luposdate/database-tutorial/README.md

 ## Starting the Applet

 The main class is Tutorial.java of the tutorial package.
+The tutorial can be tested [here](http://www.ifis.uni-luebeck.de/index.php?id=database-tutorial).

 ## User Guide